ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

   of a Public Key owned by the Issuer.
 - The TokenRequest.blinded_msg is of the correct size.

-If any of these conditions is not met, the Issuer MUST return an HTTP 400 error to the client.
+If any of these conditions is not met, the Issuer MUST return an HTTP 422 (Unprocessable Content) error to the client.

-If these conditions are met, the Issuer then tries to deseralize TokenRequest.blinded_msg using DeserializeElement from {{Section 2.1 of OPRF}}, yielding `blinded_element`.
-If this fails, the Issuer MUST return an HTTP 400 error to the client.
-Otherwise, if the Issuer is willing to produce a token to the Client, the Issuer completes the issuance flow by computing a blinded response as follows:
+If these conditions are met, the Issuer then tries to deseralize TokenRequest.blinded_msg using DeserializeElement from
+{{Section 2.1 of OPRF}}, yielding `blinded_element`.
+If this fails, the Issuer MUST return an HTTP 422 (Unprocessable Content) error to the client.
+Otherwise, if the Issuer is willing to produce a token to the Client, the Issuer completes the issuance flow by computing a blinded response as
+follows:

 ~~~
 server_context = SetupVOPRFServer("P384-SHA384", skI)